madhurima-nath/madhurima-nath/README.md

 ## Hello!

-I am working as a data science consultant in Data & Analytics practice at [Slalom Consulting, LLC](https://www.slalom.com).
+I am working as a senior data scientist in Data & Analytics practice at [Slalom Consulting, LLC](https://www.slalom.com).
 I graduated with a PhD in statistical physics from Virginia Tech in Dec.
 2018, where I worked on [Application of Network Reliability to Analyze Diffusive Processes on Graph Dynamical Systems](https://vtechworks.lib.vt.edu/handle/10919/86841) with [Prof. Stephen Eubank](https://biocomplexity.virginia.edu/person/stephen-eubank).

 ###  Interests